 Do you expect to be in a higher or lower tax bracket when you retire?

 If you and your spouse make a good income now, there’s a chance you’ll earn less in retirement.
 In that case, a 401(k) or a traditional IRA makes the most sense.
 Both accounts allow you to defer taxes until later.

-But, if you’re young, single and make a decent salary, a Roth IRA is probably best for you.
-That way when when you’re in a higher tax bracket later, the money can be withdrawn tax-free.
+But, if you’re young, single, and make a decent salary, a Roth IRA is probably best for you.
+That way when you’re in a higher tax bracket later, the money can be withdrawn tax-free.

 In truth, which type of retirement plan you choose is less important than simply investing in retirement.
 Tweet this

 The most important part of retirement planning is to simply get started early and let compound interest be your friend.